Magnetoresistance when Spin Effects on Conduction are Weak: Geometric analysis of electron and hole loops

 In other words, every physical observable can be resolved into contributions corresponding to specific areas $\vec{A}$, each with weight $\mathcal{O}_i(\vec{A})$:

+The area $\vec{A}$ is the sum of the areas of all the electron-hole loops that contribute to the observable.

-In summary, equations \ref{AtoBTransform} and \ref{BtoATransform} state that measurements of an observable $\mathcal{O}_i(\vec{B})$ 's magnetic field dependence give direct and rigorous information about the areas traced out by electron loops within a sample, simply by performing a Fourier transform.
-The resulting loop area distribution $\mathcal{O}_i(\vec{A})$ completely describes how different loops contribute.
-In particular, the external field $\vec{B}$ is conjugate to a specific area $\vec{A},\, A_i = B_i^{-1}$, and there is no possibility that any process could renormalize this relation.
+In summary, equations \ref{AtoBTransform} and \ref{BtoATransform} state that measurements of an observable $\mathcal{O}_i(\vec{B}^{ext})$ 's dependence on external magnetic field give direct and rigorous information about the sum of the areas traced out by electron loops within a sample, simply by performing a Fourier transform.
+The resulting loop area distribution $\mathcal{O}_i(\vec{A})$ completely describes how different loop areas contribute.

-From a theorist's point of view, the problem of how to perform a regularized sum over loops, i.e. how to control both long distance and short distance contributions to the sum, remains in general unsolved.
+From a theorist's point of view, the problem of how to perform a regularized sum over loops $\sum_\Gamma $, i.e. how to control both long distance and short distance contributions to the sum, remains in general unsolved.
 This makes evaluation of the sum over loops $\sum_\Gamma $ in equations \ref{FirstSumOverLoops} and \ref{AtoBTransform} a difficult task.
 It is therefore both remarkable and encouraging that we can measure the sum experimentally and directly using equation \ref{BtoATransform}; experimental measurements of the loop area distribution $\mathcal{O}_i(\vec{A})$ can lead the way in guiding theorists to correct procedures for performing the sum over loops.